GVR Report cover Intraoperative Imaging Market Size, Share & Trends Report

 Intraoperative Imaging Market Size & Trends

-The global intraoperative imaging market size was USD million at USD 3.49 billion in 2022 and is anticipated to grow at a CAGR of 6.6% during the forecast period.
-The market growth can be attributed to the increase in the adoption of minimally invasive surgeries coupled with technological advancements.
+The global intraoperative imaging market size was valued at USD 3.67 billion in 2024 and is anticipated to grow at a CAGR of 6.8% from 2025 to 2030.
+The intraoperative imaging industry growth can be attributed to an increase in the adoption of minimally invasive surgeries coupled with technological advancements.
 In addition, the increasing prevalence of chronic disorders and the rise in the geriatric population are major factors contributing to the market growth.
 The global geriatric population has grown dramatically, putting them at risk for various disorders.
-As per the UN, in 2017, the global population of people aged 60 and above was 962 million, doubling in 2050 to reach over 2.1 billion.
+According to the WHO, the proportion of people aged 60 years or over in the world will be 1 in 6 by 2030.

 Product Insights